Global online ESL market size in 2024?

 • Teaching as a not-for-profit profession, unspoilt by business and/or capitalism.

-If so, you may struggle with the idea that you need to increase your prices and say “No” to students and parents that cannot afford to pay.
+If so, you may struggle with the idea that you need to increase your prices and say “No” to any students and parents.
 Consider:

-• Acknowledging and embracing your altruism by volunteering to teach English online casually or offering a weekly group class for free or at a reduced rate, but also having a seperate, profitable business as well.
+• Acknowledging and embracing your altruism by volunteering to teach English online or offering a group class for free or at a reduced rate, but also having a seperate, profitable business as well.
 It doesn’t need to be an either/or proposition.
-You can do both and still make enough money to thrive.

 • Asking yourself how much MORE time and energy you would have to give to your students if you were financially secure in your freelance business by charging students who are happy to pay a high maximum rate?